 To learn more about our data security measures and protocols, please review our security overview.
 You can also view our ISO 27001 certificate here.

-Security & Autonomy
+Security and Autonomy

 What concerns do unions raise about safety computer vision enabling excessive surveillance and reducing worker autonomy and trust?